 - Consumer Hobby Magazines [Google Doc]: Our good friend Andrew Youderian compiled a list of all major consumer hobby magazines in North America.
 These are GREAT ideas for niches.

-You want to find niches that are neither too wide nor too narrow.
-My rule of thumb is that I want to find a niche that can support at least fifty or more products in it.
+You want to find a niche with a lot of different potential products in it.
 So, for example, long-distance running would be an example of a poor niche as the number of potential products is very limited.
 Hiking, on the other hand, would have a near-endless supply of potential products (sleeping bags, tents, hiking poles, etc).

 Here are some real-world examples of niches that are too wide, too narrow, and just right: